thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

     * that might, somehow, increase the likelihood of [eureka](https://en.wikipedia.org/wiki/Eureka_(word)) moments where your brain just created a new paths.
 That would supposedly help to remember and master a field.
     * another way would be simply to automatically bury the closest cards to each notion.
 That would intelligently reduce the load of each day in a "smart" and efficient way.
 * **Show related** : have a card about a notion you just can't fit into the big picture?
 I could have a button showing similar cards!
-* **Train on hardest clusters** : know that you have notions in the deck that you can't understand?
-This could help you create a filtered deck containing cards from closest to farthest from the center of the cluster.
-Allowing you to really connect the notion with the rest.
 * **Optimize learning via cues** : A weird idea of mine is about the notion that hearing a tone when you're learning something will increase your recall if you have the same tone playing while taking the test.
 So maybe it would be useful to assign a tone that increases in pitch while you advance in the queue of due cards?
 I told you it was crazy ideas...
 Also this tone could play the tone assigned to the cluster when doing random reviews.
-* **Mental Walk** (credit goes to discussing with Paul Bricman) : integrating AnnA with VR by offering the user to walk in an imaginary and procedurally generated world with the reviews materialized in precise location.
+* **Mental Walk** (credit goes to a discussion with Paul Bricman) : integrating AnnA with VR by offering the user to walk in an imaginary and procedurally generated world with the reviews materialized in precise location.
 So the user would have to walk to the flashcard location then do the review.
 The cards would be automatically grouped by cluster into rooms or forests or buildings etc. Allowing to not have to create the mental palace but just have to create the flashcards.
     * a possibility would be to do a dimension reduction to 5 dimensions.
 Use the 2 first to get the spatial location were the cluster would be assigned.
 Then the cards would be spread across the room but the 3 remaining vectors could be used to derive something about the room like wall color, the tempo of a music playing when inside the room and I don't know, the color of the floor?
     * we could ensure that the clusters would always stay in the same room even after adding many cards or even across users by querying a large language model for the vectors associated to the main descriptors of the cluster.
 * **Source Walking** : it would be interesting to do the anki reviews in VR where the floor would be your source (pdf, epub, ppt, whatever).
 The cards would be spread over the document, approximately located above the actual source sentence.
 Hence leveraging the power of mental palace while doing your reviews.
 Accessing the big picture AND the small picture.